Eligibility and Application Process

 In addition, applicant organizations:

-- Must not be a current participant in an advanced alternative payment model (Advanced APM) as defined by CMS, or the Community Health Access and Rural Transformation (CHART) Model.
+- Must not be a current participant in an advanced alternative payment model (Advanced APM) as defined by CMS.

 - Must be financially stable.
 Applicants should consider their past and present performance as compared to national benchmarks on key performance indicators (days cash on hand, total margin, operating margin, patient revenue, days in net accounts receivable, payor mix, etc.) as well as non-measurable variables such as leadership stability and succession planning for retiring primary care providers.
 (Applicants can use resources like CAHMPAS and the Small Rural Hospital and Clinic Finance 101 guide to help determine financial stability.)